 Essentially, this doctrine starts with the fact that police can’t illegally obtain evidence.
 Under the Fourth Amendment, a search carried out without a warrant is illegal in most cases.
 Exceptions include things like concern from the officers that evidence is being destroyed.
 But, in the vast majority of situations, they need a warrant.

 What is the “fruit of the poisonous tree” doctrine?

 If they do illegally obtain evidence — entering your hotel room without a warrant and finding the drug paraphernalia — then the fruit of the poisonous tree doctrine says that other evidence related to that breach of your rights was also unlawfully obtained.
 Police can’t use it in court.

 In this example, if the paraphernalia was illegally found with your keys, and that led to the search of your car, the drugs they found in your car also can’t be used in court.

-So, due to this oversight by the officers, they would now have to bring a case for drug possession against you without the drug paraphernalia, the car keys or the drugs themselves as evidence.
+So, due to this oversight by the officers, they would now have to bring a case for drug possession against you without the drug paraphernalia, the car keys, or the drugs themselves as evidence.
 As you can imagine, it’s going to be pretty hard for them to get the charges to stick.

 It’s critical to know what your legal rights are when you’re facing charges.
 People sometimes assume that the police must be in the right because they are the authority figures, but you have civil rights that trump police action.
-Be aware of how they may factor into any case.
+Be aware of how they may factor in any case.